 And it’s not just that.
 The better your product photography is, the higher the perceived value of the products you're selling is.
 I mean, they say not to judge a book by it's cover, but that's exactly what we do as people.

 Eye-tracking studies show that store visitors are first engaged by visual elements, which makes them more likely to stick around and explore the site if yours are top notch.
 The quality of the images will define this first interaction, the perceived value of your products, and your brand image.
+We’ll dive deeper into the 7 types of product photography we think every brand should have.
+Here’s a quick summary so you can skip ahead if you want!

-The 7 Types Of Product Photos You Need
+All The Product Photos You Need

 The truth is, the better the stuff looks, the more you will sell.
 So let’s talk about the 7 different types of product shots you need to take to grow your online store.